 Courses in which a grade of C- or higher is required

 Accelerated BHS to DPT in Physical Therapy

 Advanced Admission to the Doctor of Physical Therapy (DPT) program grants students the opportunity to apply to the DPT program during the junior year and enter the DPT program after completing 90 credit hours of college level coursework.
 Students who seek to gain early admission to the DPT program must complete a minimum of three years, (six fall/spring semesters or 12 quarters of full-time enrollment), of residential coursework on a college campus prior to starting the DPT program.
-To be eligible to apply for advance admission, students must have a 3.5 cumulative GPA.
-Students accepted for the early admission program must 90 credit hours, including University of Missouri requirements, University general education, and pre-requisite coursework prior to beginning the professional phase of the program.
-At the time of application, students may have up to three of the following courses to be completed, with no more than two planned for the spring semester: Statistics, chemistry, physics 1, physics 2, biology, physiology, medical terminology and anatomy.
+To be eligible to apply for advanced admission, students must have a 3.5 cumulative GPA.
+Students accepted for the early admission program must complete 90 credit hours, including University of Missouri general education requirements and pre-requisite coursework prior to beginning the professional phase of the program.
+At the time of application, students may have up to three of the following courses to be completed, with no more than two planned for the spring semester: Statistics, Chemistry, Physics 1, Physics 2, Biology, Physiology, Medical Terminology and Anatomy.

 |MATH 1100||3||CHEM 1320||4|